corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/flow-unit-testing/index.md

 ```

 By default, the injectables are configured as basic mocks without any special behavior.
 However, in some cases where certain service functionality is often mocked-up in a common way, these mocks are added as part of the default mocking.
-If a test author wants to customize mocks, they have two options:
+If a you want to customize mocks, you have two options:

 * Access the service mock via the flow produced by the `createFlow` function and add their custom mocking to the mock object.
 * Create their own mock object and replace the default mocks created by the `FlowMockHelper` class.
 This option is achieved by using the `overrideDefaultInjectableMock` function described in the next section.